 - a) Clinical Experiences (LOG 1 Each for 18 Symptoms/Diseases): Clinical Logging is an ESSENTIAL task during your clerkship.
 The 'Documentation of Encounters' form you receive during orientation lists the required diagnoses and procedures that are the minimum requirements the Clerkship Director and Curriculum Committee has designated as what every student should see and/or do during the course of the rotation.
 These logs will be reviewed with you during your Mid-Rotation feedback session.
-If you have any difficulty seeing any of the experiences, please email (caruso@bcm.edu) and we will set up an alternative experience. - i) Level of Medical Student Responsibility: all medicine clerkship are 'perform' and 'inpatient' - (1) Perform: The student performs the patient history, physical exam, differential diagnosis, treatment decision-making, and/or relevant procedural skills. - (2) Assist: The student assists with the patient history, physical exam, differential diagnosis, treatment decision-making, and/or relevant procedural skills. - (3) Observe: The student is present as an observer during the patient history, physical exam, differential diagnosis, treatment decision-making, and/or relevant procedural skills - (a) > No more than 50% in single clerkship - (b) > No more than 30% across clerkships - ii) Ambulatory clinical setting: Provides clinical care for patients who are not admitted to the hospital (e.g. clinic, emergency center) - iii) Inpatient clinical setting: Provides clinical care for patients admitted to the hospital or undergoing a procedure in an operating room
+If you have any difficulty seeing any of the experiences, please email (caruso@bcm.edu) and we will set up an alternative experience to complete in place of the standard live experience. - i) Level of Medical Student Responsibility: all medicine clerkship are 'perform' and 'inpatient' - (1) Perform: The student performs the patient history, physical exam, differential diagnosis, treatment decision-making, AND/OR relevant procedural skills. - (2) Assist: The student assists with the patient history, physical exam, differential diagnosis, treatment decision-making, and/or relevant procedural skills. - (3) Observe: The student is present as an observer during the patient history, physical exam, differential diagnosis, treatment decision-making, and/or relevant procedural skills (a) > No more than 50% in sincle clarkship - (a) > No more than 50% in single clerkship - (b) > No more than 30% across clerkships - ii) Ambulatory clinical setting: Provides clinical care for patients who are not admitted to the hospital (e.g. clinic, emergency center) - iii) Inpatient clinical setting: Provides clinical care for patients admitted to the hospital or undergoing a procedure in an operating room